programminghistorian/ph-submissions/en/drafts/originals/youtube-scraping-wordfish-r.md

 One of the biggest strengths of both of these kinds of models is their ability to refine their results by passing over the data multiple times.
 For example, when a Wordfish model is initialized, all of the parameters a wordfish model measures are set as a ‘first best guess’ at the latent scaling of documents and words.
 This ‘first best guess’ gives a helpful level of general insight.
 Depending on the quality of the text data, sometimes these models will be able to refine these initial predictions, gradually closing in on even more statistically robust and insightful models.

-# WordFish Model 1 on all comments
+## WordFish Model 1 on all comments

 In the following two sections, we create two different WordFish models.
-The following code generates the WordFish model for all comments and prints the top 25 features for review.
+The following code generates the WordFish model for all comments and prints the top 25 words for review.

-The top 25 features give you a sense of what the substance of the comments are like overall.
+The top 25 words give you a sense of what the substance of the comments are like overall.
 If you see words in the top 25 that may not seem worth including, consider going back to your stop list and running the optimization code again.

 ```